 The Cocker Cut axes off a lot of tangles, but daily brushing is still needed.

 The Pet Cut is more of a dress-fitting than a standard cut.
 You have the opportunity to cherry-pick your Spaniel’s look by selecting bits of the regular Cocker Cuts to style his appearance according to what you fancy.
 As a result, this cut reduces maintenance only as much as you want.
 You can have the coat clipped and the skirt stripped off, the ears fleecy or nude and the legs fluffy or show-worthy.
 If you are not completely happy with your pet project – just send it back into the dressing room.

 It is really not all that much glamming up as it is bringing out the authentic Spaniel in your dog.
 The Traditional Show Cut that cockers parade, as they model around the show ring, is mostly all natural.
 This cut brings out the unique characteristic traits of a polished pooch.
 It's not an easy do-it-yourself style.
 Knowing where to trim and thin to make a show-worthy Spaniel can be a challenge.

-The Show Cut rounds off the genuine hair-flow of the Spaniel with just a touch of flair.
+A Show Cut rounds off the genuine hair-flow of the Spaniel with just a touch of flair.

 The upper body, from his sides to the top of his back, is clipped short, while his ears and the lower part of his body (the skirt) are left long.